Benita-Analyst/Data-Cleaning-on-Excel/README.md

-This is a dataset containing the names of the US Presidents, their political parties, salaries, dates created and updated.
+This is a dataset containing the names of the US Presidents, their political parties, salaries, dates.

-This dataset was cleaned using data cleaning techniques like PROPER CASE Function, TRIM Function and Removing Duplicates, i also used the date to text formular and find and replace function
+This dataset was cleaned using data cleaning techniques like:
+- Proper case function,
+- Trim function,
+- Removing duplicates,
+- Find and replace,
+- changed long date to short date.
 Note: column F, was fixed using the TRIM Function to remove spaces from column E.